-Scope of the standard
+A.3 Scope of the standard

-The scope of the standard covers all managed forests in Germany including plantations which are applicable in this standard only as plantations for Christmas trees.
-The scope does not cover Non timber forest products.
+The scope of standard covers all managed forests in Germany including plantations which are applicable in this standard only as plantations for Christmas trees.
+In terms of forest products, the scope includes rough wood and Non-Timber Forest Products (NTFP).
+The requirements related to NTFPs are outlined in Appendix III of this standard.

-Compliance with the standard
+A.4 Compliance with the standard